smcavoy1/Cyclistic-Case-Study/README.md

 ![Screen Shot 2021-09-29 at 11 10 54 AM](https://user-images.githubusercontent.com/91289713/135297457-e90b074c-a11b-4eb2-9574-9f173128f1f7.png)

-day_of_week 1 = Sunday, day_of_week 7 = Saturday
+For the day_of_week column, 1 = Sunday, 7 = Saturday

 <br>

 We can also break this down by weekday and weekend.
+We'll include percentage columns to make analysis easier.

 ```
 SELECT member_casual,